MylesJClayton/floret-tools/README.md

 Cropping the volumes massively reduces required stroage space to about 1/20 of the original.
 The smaller images can also be processed by 3D-CNNs, in which case it is recommened to use the cropping tools normalization functionality.

 ## Dependencies:
-pip install itk
-pip install SimpleITK
-pip install numpy
-pip install itk-ioscanco

-Use the environment.yml file to create a suitable environment with the required packages
+Use the FT-env.yml file to create a suitable environment with the required packages with command conda env create -f FT-env.yml
+Read the file to view the required packages.
+Package Version numbers specified may not be strict requirements but other versions and combinations are untested

 ## Instructions for use: